 This includes Legal Aid-funded lawyers, translated content, cultural advice, court victim advisors, and taking a trauma-informed approach throughout the coronial process, particularly in regard to informed choices about viewing sensitive material disclosed to Interested Parties.

-The First Phase Inquest hearing will be supported by a livestream available to registered attendees to ensure families of those who lost their lives can attend, both in New Zealand and overseas.
+The First Phase Inquest hearing will be supported by an online stream available to registered attendees to ensure families of those who lost their lives can attend, both in New Zealand and overseas.

 Back to Top